 That has implications for safe withdrawal rates.
 After all, the 4% guideline has only been stress-tested over periods featuring much higher yields, and the back-tests featured a balanced equity-bond portfolio, not one that skews heavily toward bonds.
 That suggests that retirees who wish to maintain very conservative portfolios also need to be similarly conservative about their withdrawal rates.
 Ted’s 2% withdrawal rate doesn’t seem too far off the mark.
 The trouble is, many retirees won’t find that to be a livable income stream.

 Spending Could Change

 And even as you might have a disciplined spending plan in mind for your retirement, it’s also worth bearing in mind that in-retirement spending isn’t 100% within your control.
 While inflation has been fairly benign over the past decade, running well below historical norms for most categories, it could run higher in the future.
-(High government spending to ward off a recession could stoke inflation, though many experts also predicted inflation following the global financial crisis from 2007-09 and it didn’t materialize.)
+(High government spending and very low interest rates could stoke inflation, though many experts also predicted inflation following the global financial crisis from 2007-09 and it didn’t materialize.)
 It’s also important to consider that your own inflation experience could be different from CPI at large, especially if healthcare-related costs consume a large share of your spending.
 Higher inflation has the potential to drive your overall spending--and in turn your withdrawal rate--higher than you intended, even if consumption remains the same.